The wonder-woman behind Mission Paws'ible and Unleashed

 My name is Prue.
 I was born-and-bred in Melbourne, Australia (with a short stint in a little country town called Barham, NSW).
 I’ve spent time living in London and Sydney working for clients from all over the world.
 My paying occupation is Graphic Design and I run my own online creative agency, We Create.

-After 15 years in the design industry my partner and I decided it was time to throw on the backpack and explore mother earth and see what we could find.
-I wasn’t looking for anything, but I found my purpose.
+After 15 years in the design industry my partner and I decided it was time to throw on the backpack and explore Mother Earth.
 Spending time in Nepal, India, Malaysia, Thailand and finally Indonesia, I saw many animals suffering and wanted to help.
-But how?

 After 12 months of globe-trotting we landed in Bali, where I spent nearly two years offering my design and marketing services pro-bono to several animal projects.
-But I quickly realised the charity model isn’t quite cutting it.
-Donations are awesome, but they solve our problems for a fleeting moment, or for that one animal, but what about the other 10 about to come through our virtual doors?
+But I quickly realised the charity model didn’t quite cut it.
+Donations are awesome, but they solve our problems only for a fleeting moment.

-Despite the blood, sweat and tears we invest into rescuing animals, we never seem to have enough money.
-We are perpetually calling for donations or creating more online fundraisers – a key way to fund our rescues.
-So it got me thinking.
-Why not create a sustainable, profitable business coupled with the charity model?
+Rescue is a 24/7 job, and it has taken over 10 years to establish Mission Paws’ible to where it is now.
+But despite the blood, sweat and tears we invest into rescuing animals, we never seem to have enough money.
+So it got me thinking, why not create a sustainable, profitable business coupled with the charity model?

 What accomplishment are you most proud of?